Frequently Asked Questions

 Believing that all truth is God's truth, the Institute utilizes Biblical, academic, and artistic resources in its curriculum.
 All we do at the Institute revolves around the Holy Scriptures, the Christian God-Head, and the gospel of reconciliation.

 Who is leading the Institutes?

-Each Institute is hosted and facilitated by a number of Athletes in Action and Cru staff who serve with the Lenses Leadership Group.
+Each Institute is hosted and facilitated by a number of Cru staff from across the organization who serve with the Lenses Leadership Group.
 However, the gemstone of each Institute is the involvement of our dear local partners.
 Our local partners consist of seasoned pastors, leaders, practitioners, and educators, both women and men, from an array of various ethnicities, cultures, and generations.
 Their expertise, leadership, and service are essential to the success of each Institute.

 What should I expect?